Introduction

 Human: Empty, tell me are you seeing anyone else?

-Empty: Everyone I run into is either someone I've already seen or someone I am going to see in the future.
+Empty: Everyone I run into is either someone I've already seen or

 Adding: